Editorial Guidelines

 How customer reviews are sourced

-Every star rating and quote on /reviews and the homepage comes from our public Trustpilot profile, which we do not edit and cannot retroactively censor.
+Every star rating and quote on our reviews page and the homepage comes from our public Trustpilot profile, which we do not edit and cannot retroactively censor.
 We display reviews in roughly the order Trustpilot serves them, including critical reviews — we don't filter to a curated subset of five-star quotes.

 The aggregated rating shown next to "4.9/5" is recomputed against the live Trustpilot dataset.
 If you notice a mismatch, email us (see Corrections below).